officialrajdeepsingh/dotfiles/README.md

 ## Built the NixOS configure

-I built the nixos using flake, nixos rebuild and home manager with the following command.
+I built the NixOS using Flake, and Home Manager and ran the following command to complete the NixOS setup.

 ```bash
 ## First, build the nixos.